jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 Hopefully this little list is helpful in some small way, and I hope you can take some ideas here for your own design systems work.

-Shoutout to the following design systems who helped serve as inspiration for this post:
+Shoutout to the people who work on the following design systems which helped serve as inspiration for this post:

 - [SproutSocial Seeds](https://sproutsocial.com/seeds/)
 - [Primer Components](https://primer.style/components)